facebookresearch/audioseal/README.md

 from audioseal import AudioSeal

-wav, sr = ..., 16000 # a torch tensor of shape (batch, channels, samples) and a sample rate

 # model name corresponds to the YAML card file name found in audioseal/cards
 model = AudioSeal.load_generator("audioseal_wm_16bits")

 # Other way is to load directly from the checkpoint
 # model =  Watermarker.from_pretrained(checkpoint_path, device = wav.device)

+# a torch tensor of shape (batch, channels, samples) and a sample rate
+# It is important to process the audio to the same sample rate as the model
+# expectes.
+In our case, we support 16khz audio
+wav, sr = ..., 16000

 watermark = model.get_watermark(wav, sr)